SeattleColleges/nsc-events/README.md

-# North Seattle Colleg - Events
+# North Seattle College - Events
 Brief description of the project with the inclusion of a mention about the android and web app aspect.

 ## Table of Contents